BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-iris.md

       description: Writeup and Submission
       preemerging: An incomplete submission is provided
       beginning: The program is submitted, but not according to the directions in one or more ways (for example, because it is lacking a readme writeup)
-      progressing: The program is submitted according to the directions with a minor omission or correction needed
+      progressing: The program is submitted according to the directions with a minor omission or correction needed, and with at least superficial responses to the bolded questions throughout
-      proficient: The program is submitted according to the directions, including a readme writeup describing the solution
+      proficient: The program is submitted according to the directions, including a readme writeup describing the solution, and thoughtful answers to the bolded questions throughout

 tags:
   - strings